 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-In connection with the preceding audit, there were no findings or recommendations.
+Corrective actions have been taken to address the finding and recommendation made in the preceding financial audit report.